Recursions, Trains, Trees, and Combinatorial Rod Set Algebra: Periodicity

 tells us that

 Similar results follow from the expansions

 When $m$ has multiple prime factors the polynomial $1-x^m$ can lead to interesting periodic rod sets.
 For example,

 We encourage the reader to check this result using Algorithm~\ref{alg:findQ}.
 Theorem~\ref{thm:periodictoantirod} says we can stop when we've expanded to $\anti{15}$.
+This expansion corresponds to rewriting Equation~\ref{eq:palindromy} as

-In the examples of periodic rod sets that we've seen so far, there has been at most one rod of each length, but there are periodic rod sets that contain multiple rods of the same length.
-The first such rod set, $R$, comes from factoring $\Phi(105)$.
-It has period $105$ with $\max R=48=\varphi(105)$ and two rods each of lengths $7$ and $41$.
+In the examples of periodic rod sets that we've seen so far, there has been at most one rod of each length, but there are periodic rod sets $R$ that contain multiple rods of the same length.
+One such $R$ comes from factoring the cyclotomic polynomial $\Phi(105)$, the first cyclotomic polynomial with a nonzero coefficient different from $\pm 1$.
+The rod set $R$ has period $105$ with $\max R=48=\varphi(105)$ and two rods each of lengths $7$ and $41$.